DonggeJia/SpatialConfiguration-Net/README.md

 SpatialConfiguration-Net comprises two components: one delivers locally accurate but potentially ambiguous candidate predictions, and the other incorporates spatial configuration to improve robustness against landmark misidentification by eliminating ambiguities.

 The architecture of these two interacting components is flexible.
-This implementation follows a specific architecture, as shown below:
+This implementation follows a specific architecture, as shown below.
+I understand that this image might not be large enough to display the entire architecture clearly, so please download it and zoom in for a better view.

 <p align="center">
     <img src="docs/SCN_hiddenlayer.png" width="750"/>